Ian Thuillier is a an award winning photographer and filmmaker from Dublin, Ireland.

 His short film called ‘DRIVEN’ was selected for the Cork Independent Film Festival, IndieLisboa 2014 and Glasgow Short Film Festival.
-DRIVEN also won an Honourable Mention Award at the 2014 International Berlin Film Festival.
+‘DRIVEN’ also won an Honourable Mention Award at the 2014 International Berlin Film Festival.

-He also spent 7 months in Asia on a photographic journey which resulted in the highly acclaimed photographic exhibition in Dublin called VIETNAM 40.
-He released a book of the same title, which captured the people and landscape of Vietnam forty years after the war.
+He also spent 7 months in Asia which resulted in the highly acclaimed photographic exhibition in Dublin called ‘VIETNAM 40’ – a celebration of Vietnam’s landscapes and people forty years after the end of the Vietnam War.
+He released a book of the same title.

 In 2016 he was invited to exhibit ‘Vietnam 40’ in Vietnam by Culture Ireland and the Irish Embassy.
 He also produced a book for the Irish Embassy, celebrating 20 years bilateral relations between Ireland and Vietnam.
 While travelling throughout Vietnam in 2016, he captured many images of Vietnamese street life, from villages and towns throughout the country, which would contribute to his third photographic book called ‘Vietnam LIFE’, which was published in January 2017.